Facing and trailing

 Facing or trailing are railway turnouts (or 'points' in the UK) in respect to whether they are divergent or convergent.
 When a train traverses a turnout in a facing direction, it may diverge onto either of the two routes.
 When travelled in a trailing direction, the two routes converge onto each other.

-History

-In the early history of railways in Britain, when signalling and interlocking were primitive, and staff were inexperienced, facing turnouts were a hazard, because a train travelling at high speed could be accidentally switched into a slow speed divergence or dead end.
-Facing turnouts were therefore banned, except when absolutely necessary.
-However, facing turnouts cannot be avoided where there are crossing loops on single lines.

-With the widespread availability of electrically interlocked signalling in modern times, the rule against facing turnouts has been relaxed.

 Diamond crossings

 Fixed diamond crossings (with no moving parts) count as trailing points in both directions, although in very exceptional circumstances such as propelling a train in reverse over fine angle diamond crossings they can derail wagons as they bunch up.

 Switched diamonds, which contain two stub turnouts in disguise, count as facing turnouts in both directions and are also known as moveable angles (UK).

 Moveable crossings

 Fixed V-crossings are trailable in both directions.
 Moveable crossings are effectively facing in both directions and must be correctly aligned.

 Stub switches

 Stub switches are effectively facing in both directions and must be correctly aligned.